 She then smiled, and asked for just a cup of water, which sure enough, our Starbucks has recently started pricing at $0.25 cents.

 As she handed me two dimes and a handful of pennies, she said something I didn’t expect.

 “It’s because I need a boyfriend to support me ya know,”

 “I hear you,” I replied instinctually, as I met her smile with my own and took her change into the register.

 But that’s when she said something really interesting, as she looked at me and asked:

 I chuckled, and looked at her then.
 She was probably in her mid to late forties, and had an orangish-red complexion.
 Her hair was thin and dyed, and she had freckles around a small, pointy nose.
 I guess she must have been of mixed heritage, perhaps somewhere in between white and Native American.

-I felt a tingly self-awareness as I said this, and just wanted to get to the next customer before I started blushing, but the sweet lady stood there for another moment and lingered on her playful question:
+I felt a tinge of self-awareness as I said this, immediately just wanting to get to the next customer before I started blushing.
+But the sweet lady stood there for another moment and lingered on her playful question:

 “Low-key then, right?”

 Once again, I smiled, and replied that her drink would be on the side.